Gukkon/salon_wholesale/README.md

 1. Your deployed site should now appear and function the same way as your development site with all static and media files loading and displaying appropriately

-How to Fork the Second Hand Shelf
+How to Fork the Salon_wholesale
 1. Login to your GitHub account
 2. Navigate to the 'salon_wholesale' repository and click the 'Fork' button in the top right corner